Mac-FF/opencv-examples/README.rst

 fourier_transform
 -----

-* This module find the Fourier Transform of images in dir 'sample'
+* This module find the Fourier Transform of images
 * Can help to find laser glare, reflects and dots in images
 * Can remove or smooth reflects
 * Files: fouruer_transform.py